duffee/Mojolicious_session_example/docs/Sessions.md

 # Sessions

-This step will show you how to protect your pages.
+This step will show you how to protect your pages by maintaining a Session.

 We'll look at these 3 files
 * lib/SessionTutorial.pm